davedoesdemos/DataLakeInADay/Lab1/Lab1.md

 * An empty storage account which will be our data lake
 * A blank Data Factory

-The username for all servers is **demogod** and you will choose your password when you click the deploy button [here](https://github.com/davedoesdemos/DataLakeInADay/blob/master/infrastructure/readme.md)
+The username for all servers is **demogod** and you will choose your password (we suggest Password123$) when you click the deploy button [here](https://github.com/davedoesdemos/DataLakeInADay/blob/master/infrastructure/readme.md).
+Please deploy to East US region.

 ## SQL Data